Master of Health Informatics Career and Salary

 Health Services Manager Jobs

-A health services manager also works with large amounts of data pertaining to patients and business alike.
-But they differ from IT-focused workers in that they actually draw insight from the data they work with to maximize patient care and improve the logistical processes that come with health care.
+A health services manager also works with large amounts of data related to patients and the business.
+But they differ from IT-focused workers in that they draw insights from the data they work with to maximize patient care and improve the logistical processes in health care.
 They’re always finding ways to improve efficiency in any way they can.
-The median salary of medical and health service managers in 2019 was $100,980.
+The median salary of medical and health service managers in 2024 was $117,960.

 Health Care IT Project Manager Jobs

-A health care IT project manager takes care of all things information technology within clinical informatics settings.
-They implement new technology and improve and upgrade software for health care institutions, while also keeping track of costs, schedules, etc. Their technical skills combined with traditional project management skills put health care IT project managers in a unique position to bring value to their business.
-BLS data shows the median salary of computer and information systems managers (which includes non-health care IT managers) in 2019 was $146,360.
+A health care IT project manager oversees all IT-related activities within clinical informatics settings.
+They implement new technology and upgrade software for health care institutions, while also tracking costs, schedules, and related metrics.
+Their technical and traditional project management skills put health care IT project managers in a unique position to add value to their organizations.
+BLS data show that the median salary of computer and information systems managers (including non-healthcare IT managers) in 2024 was $171,200.

 Health Informatics Job Outlook

 The BLS categorizes careers in health informatics under “Medical and Health Services Managers.”
-The most recent employment data for these workers projects the number of jobs in this field to rise from 406,100 in 2018 to 477,600 in 2028—an 18% increase over 10 years, which is much faster than the average for all occupations.
+The most recent employment data for these workers projects the number of jobs in this field to rise from 616,200 in 2024 to 759,100 in 2034—an 23% increase over 10 years, which is much faster than the average for all occupations.

-Like other jobs in the health care industry, demand for health informatics employees is expected to increase as an aging population requires more resources from our health care system.
+As the population ages, demand for health informatics employees is expected to increase, as the health care system requires more resources.
 Additionally, technological advancements that improve operations show no sign of slowing.
 As newer, safer and more efficient processes emerge, health informatics workers will be needed to implement them across institutions.

 What Is the Median Health Informatics Salary?